dromaniv/resume2site/README.md

 6. **Open your browser**
    - Go to: http://localhost:8501
    - Upload a PDF resume
-   - Choose "LLM" or "Rule-based"
+   - Choose your preferred generation mode.
+   - View the plan (for LLM Direct Website mode) and the generation process.
-   - Download your generated website!
+   - Preview and download your generated website!

 ---